robcarver17/pysystemtrade/docs/data.md

 Before we start, another note: Confusingly, data can be stored or come from various places, which include:

-1. .csv files containing data that pysystemtrade is shipped with (stored in [this set of directories](/data/futures)).
-Any .csv data 'pipeline' object defaults to using this data set.
+1. CSV files containing data that pysystemtrade is shipped with (stored in [this set of directories](/data/futures)).
+Any CSV data 'pipeline' object defaults to using this data set.
-2. configuration .csv files used to initialise the system, such as [this file](/data/futures/csvconfig/spreadcosts.csv)
+2. configuration CSV files used to initialise the system, such as [this file](/data/futures/csvconfig/spreadcosts.csv)
-3. Temporary .csv files created in the process of initialising the databases
+3. Temporary CSV files created in the process of initialising the databases
-4. Backup .csv files, created by the production system.
+4. Backup CSV files, created by the production system.
 5. External sources such as our broker, or data providers like Barchart and Quandl
-6. Mongo DB or other databases
+6. MongoDB or other databases

 It's important to be clear where data is coming from, and where it is going to, during the initialisation process.
 Once we're actually running, the main storage will usually be in MongoDB (for production and possibly simulation).

-For simulation we could just use the provided .csv files (1), and this is the default for how the backtesting part of pysystemtrade works, since you probably don't want to start down the road of building up your data stack before you've even tested out any ideas.
-I don't advise using .csv files for production - it won't work.
+For simulation we could just use the provided CSV files (1), and this is the default for how the backtesting part of pysystemtrade works, since you probably don't want to start down the road of building up your data stack before you've even tested out any ideas.
+I don't advise using CSV files for production - it won't work.
 As we'll see later, you can use MongoDB data for simulation and production.

 Hence there are five possible use cases:

-- You are happy to use the stale shipped .csv files data and are only backtesting.
+- You are happy to use the stale shipped CSV files data and are only backtesting.
 You don't need to do any of this!
-- You want to update the .csv data used for backtests that is shipped with pysystemtrade
+- You want to update the CSV data used for backtests that is shipped with pysystemtrade
-- You want to run backtests, but from faster databases rather than silly old .csv files, as I discuss how to do [later](#dbfuturessimdata)
+- You want to run backtests, but from faster databases rather than silly old CSV files, as I discuss how to do [later](#dbfuturessimdata)
 - You want to run pysystemtrade in [production](/docs/production.md), which requires database storage.
-- You want both database storage and updated .csv files, maybe because you want to keep a backup of your data in .csv (something that the production code does automatically, FWIW) or use that for backtesting
+- You want both database storage and updated CSV files, maybe because you want to keep a backup of your data in CSV (something that the production code does automatically, FWIW) or use that for backtesting

-Because of this it's possible at (almost) every stage to store data in either .csv or databases (the exception are roll calendars, which only live in .csv format).
+Because of this it's possible at (almost) every stage to store data in either CSV or databases (the exception are roll calendars, which only live in CSV format).

 ## Instrument configuration and spread costs

 Instrument configuration consists of static information that enables us to trade an instrument like DAX: the asset class, futures contract point size, and traded currency (it also includes cost levels, that are required in the simulation environment).
 This is mostly stored in [this file](/data/futures/csvconfig/instrumentconfig.csv) for both sim and production.
 The file includes a number of futures contracts that I don't actually trade or get prices for.
 Any configuration information for these may not be accurate and you use it at your own risk.
 The exception is spread costs, which are stored in [this file](/data/futures/csvconfig/spreadcosts.csv) for sim, but usually in a database for production, as they should be periodically updated with more accurate information.

-To copy spread costs into the database we are going to *read* from .csv files, and *write* to a [MongoDB Database](https://www.mongodb.com/).
+To copy spread costs into the database we are going to *read* from CSV files, and *write* to a [MongoDB Database](https://www.mongodb.com/).

 The relevant script to setup *information configuration* is in sysinit - the part of pysystemtrade used to initialise a new system.
 Here is the script you need to run [repocsv_spread_costs.py](/sysinit/futures/repocsv_spread_costs.py).